Say's law: Criticisms

+Keynesian critique

+John Maynard Keynes disagreed with Say's law by saying that money is debt, rather than a medium of exchange.
+Thus, he argued, in a money-driven economy, "animal spirits" (i.e. the expectation of the future) affect decisions related to investment and production, and thus affect the economy as a whole.

-The former, not to be confused with "new Keynesian" and the many offsprings and syntheses of the General Theory, take the fact that a commodity–commodity economy is substantially altered once it becomes a commodity–money–commodity economy, or once money becomes not only a facilitator of exchange (its only function in marginalist theory) but also a store of value and a means of payment.
+The former, not to be confused with new Keynesian and the many offsprings and syntheses of the General Theory, take the fact that a commodity–commodity economy is substantially altered once it becomes a commodity–money–commodity economy, or once money becomes not only a facilitator of exchange (its only function in marginalist theory) but also a store of value and a means of payment.
 What this means is that money can be (and must be) hoarded: it may not re-enter the circulatory process for some time, and thus a general glut is not only possible but, to the extent that money is not rapidly turned over, probable.